How to Grow a Lumberjack Beard (2023 Style Guide)

 1. Bushy Lumberjack Beard

-When your beard grows in bushy, it’s likely because you don’t use a boar bristle brush or beard comb every day.
+When your beard grows bushy, it’s likely because you don’t use a boar bristle brush or beard comb daily.
 The good news is lumberjack beards look best when they’re bushier.

 bushy lumberjack beard